Technica-Engineering/Technica.Traces.Tecmp.Converter/README.md

 # Technica.Traces.Pcap.Converter

-This tool is intended for converting TECMP packets to plain PCAPNG packets/.
+This tool is intended for converting TECMP packets to plain PCAPNG packets.

 ### Build